 never previously published in the West in the "Special Feature on VED

-75" in the combined June - July issue of Warships International Fleet Review on sale now in branches of WH Smiths and Sainsbury's.
+75" in the combined June - July issue of Warships International Fleet Review.

-Where are: "ship's badge made by the destroyer's crew and the
+Where is the: "ship's badge made by the destroyer's crew and the

 ensign flown when the ship was last in action" (Gloucestershire Echo 6th April 1944) and the "Bluenose Certificate sent by the ship's Commanding Officer to the Town Clerk" (Gloucestershire Echo 27th